motherjones/us-color-coded-map/README.md

 <script src="js/map_snippet.js"></script>
 <script>
     super_simple_map({
-      container: 'state_specific_area', //This should match  the ide of the section up there
+      container: 'state_specific_area', //This should match  the id of the section up there
       initial_state: 'CA', //if you want to have a state initially selected
       //proxy: proxy here, //for a tabletop proxy, if you have one
       key: 'https://docs.google.com/spreadsheet/pub?key=0Aq7nL59nLsCMdDJxZUo4cFZaWGF5d0pSZU9XSE44NVE&output=html',